What Is A Car Diagnostic Tool Called?

 6.2 Features of Diagnostic Scan Tools

-- DTC retrieval and clearing: Diagnostic scan tools can retrieve and clear diagnostic trouble codes stored in the vehicle’s onboard computer system.
-Clearing the codes can turn off the “Check Engine” light.
+- DTC retrieval and clearing: The tool pulls trouble codes from the car’s computer and clears them.
+Clearing the codes shuts off the “Check Engine” light.

-- Freeze frame data: Diagnostic scan tools can capture and store freeze frame data, providing a snapshot of the vehicle’s parameters at the time a fault occurred.
-This information is valuable for diagnosing intermittent issues and understanding the context in which the fault was triggered.
+- Freeze frame data: The tool can grab and save freeze frame data, a snapshot of the car’s readings at the moment a fault hit.
+That’s gold for chasing down intermittent problems and seeing what set the fault off.

-- System testing: Diagnostic scan tools can initiate and monitor various system tests, such as the EVAP system, oxygen sensor heater, catalytic converter, and more.
-These tests help in detecting potential issues and ensuring the vehicle’s systems meet performance and emission standards.
+- System testing: The tool can start and watch system tests for the EVAP system, oxygen sensor heater, catalytic converter, and more.
+These tests catch hidden issues and confirm the car meets performance and emission standards.

-- Programming and coding functions: Some diagnostic scan tools offer advanced capabilities like programming and coding.
-This allows users to program new modules, update firmware, reflash control units, and perform advanced customizations.
+- Programming and coding functions: Some tools handle programming and coding too.
+You can program new modules, update firmware, reflash control units, and make advanced tweaks.

 6.3 How Diagnostic Scan Tools Aid in Car Troubleshooting